History of Andorra

-9th to 19th centuries
+9th to 18th centuries

 Andorra claims it is the last independent survivor of the Marca Hispanica, a military buffer zone made up of counties, created by Charlemagne to keep the Islamic Moors from advancing into the Christian Frankish empire.
 Tradition holds that Charlemagne granted a charter to the Andorran people in return for fighting the Moors.
 In the 9th century, Charlemagne's grandson, Charles the Bald, named the Count of Urgell as overlord of Andorra.
 A descendant of the count later gave the lands to the Diocese of Urgell.

 In the 11th century, fearing military action by neighboring lords, the Bishop of Urgell placed himself under the protection of the Lord of Caboet, a nobleman.
 Later, the Count of Foix became heir to the Lord of Caboet through marriage to Ermessenda de Castellbò in 1208, and a dispute arose between the Occitan Count and the Catalan bishop over Andorra.

 In 1278, the conflict was resolved by the signing of a pareage (pariatges), which provided that Andorra's sovereignty be shared between the Count of Foix and the Bishop of La Seu d'Urgell (Catalonia).
 The pareage, a feudal institution recognizing the principle of equality of rights shared by two rulers, gave the small state its territory and political form.
 Andorra's borders have remained unchanged since 1278.

 Andorra was briefly annexed to the Crown of Aragon twice, in 1396 and 1512.

+In both the Reapers' War and the War of the Spanish Succession, the Andorran people (while professing to be a neutral country) supported the rest of Catalans who saw most of their rights abolished in 1716.
+In order to avoid the application of the Nueva Planta decrees to Andorra, the Bishop of Urgell, Simeó de Guinda, convinced the new Spanish Bourbon authorities that the Valleys of Andorra had always been neutral and unrelated to the Principality of Catalonia, resulting in the definitive political separation of Andorra from Catalonia.
+Another direct reaction to the events was the promotion of Catalan writings in Andorra, with cultural works such as the Book of Privileges (Llibre de Privilegis de 1674), Manual Digest (1748) by Antoni Fiter i Rossell or the Polità andorrà (1763) by Antoni Puig.

+19th century

+After the French Revolution, Napoleon I reestablished the Co-Principate in 1809 and removed the French medieval title.
+In 1812–1813, the First French Empire annexed Catalonia during the Peninsular War (Guerra Peninsular) and divided the region into four departements, with Andorra as a part of the district of Puigcerdà in the new department of Sègre.
+In 1814, an imperial decree reestablished the independence and economy of Andorra.